dhutapratama/docs/vite.md

 });
 ```

-Under the hood, the Laravel Vite plugin uses the [`vite-plugin-full-reload`](https://github.com/ElMassimo/vite-plugin-full-reload) package, which offers some advanced configuration options to fine-tune this feature's behavior.
+Under the hood, the Lets Vite plugin uses the [`vite-plugin-full-reload`](https://github.com/ElMassimo/vite-plugin-full-reload) package, which offers some advanced configuration options to fine-tune this feature's behavior.
 If you need this level of customization, you may provide a `config` definition:

 ```js
 import { defineConfig } from 'vite';